WORKING HARD FOR WORKERS©

 ADMISSIONS AND MEMBERSHIPS

-Sonya is admitted to practice in all Alabama courts, all United States District Courts of Alabama, the Supreme Court of Alabama, and the Eleventh Circuit Court of Appeals.
+Sonya is admitted to practice in all Alabama courts, all United States District Courts of Alabama, and the Eleventh Circuit Court of Appeals.
 She is a member of the Alabama State Bar Association, the Birmingham Bar Association, and the Alabama Bar Labor and Employment Section.
 Sonya is an active member of the National Employment Lawyers Association (NELA), an organization dedicated to protecting employee rights in the workplace.
-She currently serves on the Amicus Committee of NELA-AL, which submits and contributes to amicus curiae briefs in the U.S. Supreme Court and U.S. Courts of Appeals in cases involving emerging employment and civil rights-related issues.
+She currently serves as President of the Alabama chapter of NELA and on its amicus committee, which submits and contributes to amicus curiae briefs in the U.S. Supreme Court and U.S. Courts of Appeals in cases involving emerging employment and civil rights-related issues.

 PRESENTATIONS AND ARTICLES

-Sonya regularly speaks to lawyers and human resources professionals on employment-related topics.
-She has published legal articles on issues such as defeating summary judgment, Family Medical Leave Act issues, professional ethics, and other employment-related topics.
-Sonya has presented at the Alabama State Bar Labor and Employment Section Annual Seminar, the NELA-National Annual Convention, and the NELA-Alabama continuing legal education seminar.
+Sonya has published legal articles on issues such as defeating summary judgment, Family Medical Leave Act issues, professional ethics, and other employment-related topics.
+Sonya has presented at the Alabama State Bar Labor and Employment Section Annual Seminar, the NELA Annual Convention, and the NELA-AL continuing legal education seminar.

 PERSONAL AND CHARITABLE

-When not fighting for her clients, Sonya enjoys spending time with her friends and family, cooking, hiking, traveling, and enjoying all the Magic City has to offer.
-Sonya gives back when she can through pro bono legal services and supporting local charities, including those offering homeless and abused women a safe environment, life skills, and other resources to help them achieve healthy, independent lives.
+When not fighting the good fight for her clients, Sonya enjoys spending time with friends and family, traveling, cooking, and enjoying all the Magic City has to offer.
+Sonya gives back when she can through pro bono legal services and supporting local charities offering homeless and abused women a safe environment, life skills, and other resources to help them achieve healthy, independent lives.